rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-ddRAD-pyrad.md

 ===

 These data are part of a pilot project comparing ddRAD and 2bRAD data (**do NOT distribute**).<br>
-There are twelve samples from three genera, with at least two individuals sampled per genus.<br><br>
+There are twelve samples from three genera, with at least two individuals sampled per genus, and two technical replicates.<br><br>

 Download data
 ```